Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 **Steps**

-The following are the steps for issuing the mobile credentials on the Unifyia ID Wallet app:
+The following are the steps for issuing the mobile credentials on the Unifyia ID Wallet app

 <ol>
     <li>Log into the Unifyia platform as a platform user or federated user.</li>